 It Can Happen to Anyone

-Even financial professionals can have times in their lives where they don’t make all the right financial decisions.
+Even financial professionals can have times in their lives when they don’t make all the right financial decisions.
 Sometimes you have little choice but to incur debt to advance your career.
 Even if you choose with costs in mind, college can still be expensive.
 Not all parents help their kids pay for college.
 I know my father certainly didn’t deliver on what he promised.
 Looking back, I think my mother tried to warn me, but I made my decision without really understanding the consequences.

 If you make a poor decision, hopefully, you realize what went wrong before it’s too late.
 Once you do, it’s important to put a plan in place to fix the problem.
 Then you need the discipline to stick to it.
 Working with a financial advisor can help you avoid these issues before they become problems.
 When I speak to prospects, I often refer to the “knowing-doing” gap.
 In other words, we often know what to do, but we don’t do it on our own.
 It’s nice to have somebody looking over your shoulder to make sure you stay on track.